JuanHidalgo790/JuanHidalgo790.github.io/_pages/markdown.md

   - /markdown.html
 ---

-Here, equations and modeling examples are intended to be here soon...
+Here, the idea is to show equations and modeling examples

-## Acoustic Waves
+## Acoustic Waves in Fluids

 An inviscid fluid under a pressure field \\(p(\mathbf{x},t)\\) has its motion governed by the Euler equation